cloudflare/cloudflare-docs/content/waf/get-started.md

 {{<details header="Ruleset configuration">}}

 Unlike the signature-based Cloudflare Managed Ruleset, the Cloudflare OWASP Core Ruleset is score-based.
-You select a certain paranoia level (levels vary from _PL1_ to _PL4_), which enables an increasing larger group of rules.
+You select a certain paranoia level (levels vary from _PL1_ to _PL4_, where _PL1_ is the lowest level), which enables an increasing larger group of rules.
 You also select a score threshold, which decides when to perform the configured action.
 Low paranoia with a high score threshold usually leads to fewer false positives.
 For an example of how the OWASP Core Ruleset is evaluated, refer to [OWASP evaluation example](/waf/managed-rules/reference/owasp-core-ruleset/example/).

 Follow one of these strategies to configure the ruleset according to your needs: